 - Watch the MST site’s News section for cool new offerings.

-- Keep an eye on MST site for alerts that summer youth passes will go on sale.
+- Keep an eye on MST every May for alerts that summer youth passes will go on sale.
 Why?
 See 18 or under, no car, no worries.

 - Monterey-Salinas Transit website includes a “Quick Trip Planner” powered by Google; check it out on MST.org homepage.

 Bike locker use, free of charge, at Marina and Salinas Transit Exchanges.
 Sweet!